Levyks/esbeltoJS/README.md

 const app = express();

-//You can use 'svelte', 'esb', or any other extension, just make sure to configure your editor to treat it as a .svelte file app.engine('svelte', esbelto);
+/*You can use 'svelte', 'esb', or any other extension *just make sure to configure your editor to treat it as a .svelte file */ app.engine('svelte', esbelto);
 app.set('view engine', 'svelte');
 ```